YasserOs/node-hello/README.md

 # Summary

-This repository contains the necessary files to set up a CI/CD pipeline for a Node.js application deployed on AWS using Terraform.
+This repository contains the necessary files to set up a CI/CD pipeline for a Node.js application deployed on AWS ECS using Terraform.
 It is organized into three main folders:

 - **application**: Contains Node.js files and a Dockerfile for the application.
 - **terraform**: Holds all the `.tf` files for infrastructure provisioning using Terraform.